Billing, Payments and Rates

-It is possible that you may have used the water, have a leak, or the meter was misread.
+It is possible that you may have used more water or have a leak.
+Sign up for the Portal to see why.

 Can I look up my water and/or sewer bill information through the District web page or pay my bimonthly bill through the Internet?

 The District’s present billing system doesn’t offer Internet access to customer account information.
 Because of convenience that this could mean for customers, the District hopes to acquire a system with this capability when the billing software is replaced, sometime within the next several years.